-The Bat Cave Temple (No 2 on Map) is a unique temple at the foot of Penang Hill, a short distance from the Jade Emperor's Pavilion (No 1 on map) and below the old Penang Hill quarry.
-I explored it in the company of an expatriate Mat Salleh who brought me there.
+I explored the Bat Cave Temple for the first time in the company of an expatriate Mat Salleh who brought me there.
 Although I have heard of the temple before, this was the first time I visited it (yeah, there are many places in Penang I haven't visited yet, okay?)
 It is one of the many temples dedicated to the worship of Tua Pek Kong, the local god of prosperity.
 The average worshipper might not be able to tell you who Tua Pek Kong is, other than he worships the deity for well-being and prosperity.
 To trace the origin of Tua Pek Kong, refer to the Tanjong Tokong Tua Pek Kong Temple, which is the mother temple of all Tua Pek Kong temples in the country.

 It is not uncommon to see that the worship of a deity for material gains borders on gambling.
 In the case of the Bat Cave Temple, while the average local Chinese might not know its whereabouts, a good many who do know where it is and turned up to offer prayers are those who came seeking wins, whether on the race track or elsewhere.
 In fact, I was told that the expansion of the temple was a result of thanksgiving funds from those who won big.
 I am not sure how true this is, or perhaps they are from devotees who were blessed in more upright ways.